umarov90/DeepCellState/README.md

 pip install tensorflow
 ```

 To run DeepCellState, download the [data](https://www.dropbox.com/s/dluxw8zryh1hoyf/DeepCellState_data.zip?dl=1) and extract it to some location.
-Add this path (**parent folder of the data folder**) to to the data_dir file in the project root.
+Add this path (**parent folder of the data folder**) to the data_dir file in the project root.
 For example:

 /home/user/Desktop/deepcellstate_test/